I am a motion sick flight attendant and a sea sick sailor

 I look down and see

-Not just me, not just two little hands
+Not just me, not just two little

-But Your hand moving and purposing
+But Your hand moving and

 Ever still through my immovable hands